agiq/bikesharing/README.md

 - Day: It seems that bike rental occurs more in the middle of the month

 Analysis of numerical data showing correlation.
-- registered is 0.95
+- We drop 'instant' as it provides no real value in model training.  'instant' is assigned to each row.
-- casual is 0.67
+- Both 'registered' and 'casual' are highly correlateed to 'cnt' the target variable.
+They are dropped.
-- atemp, instant, temp are all 0.63
+- 'atemp' and 'temp' are are closely correlated so we drop 'atemp'.

-Next, do a groupby of each numeric variable with 'cnt' and plot them.
-These chart provide a secondary confirmation that registered and casual are highly correlated.
-They show linear uptrend lines.
+Next, do a groupby of each numeric variable with 'cnt' and plot them. 'temp' vs 'cnt' show a linear uptrend.  'hum' and 'windspeed' were sideway as they don't appear to add much value to the model.

 As part of data visualization, conduct a stacked histogram plot to show which features in each categorical data are highest.
 This is to provide another confirmation of our observeration above.